Elementary Level - Traditional Academics

-- Subject areas include: art, English, health, language arts, math, music, phonics, physical education, reading, religion, science, social studies, Spanish and technology
+- Subject areas include: English, health, language arts, math, phonics, physical education, reading, religion, science, and social studies

 - Accelerated Reading in grades 1 to 5

-- An attractive, fully-equipped library media resource center with 31 computers, access to academic databases, online encyclopedias, and nearly 16,000 library books
+- An attractive, fully-equipped library media resource center with 31 wireless laptops, access to academic databases, online encyclopedias, and nearly 16,000 library books

-- Use of SMART Boards, computers, and digital imaging cameras and microscopes campuswide, integrating technology within the curriculum
+- Use of interactive display boards, wireless laptops, computers, iPads, 3D printers, digital imaging cameras and microscopes, integrating technology within the curriculum

 - An array of stimulating learning materials fostering creative thinking and progress

 - Noted guest speaker presentations given throughout the year